Recurrent neural networks: vanishing and exploding gradients are not the end of the story: Signal propagation in randomly initialized deep recurrent neural networks

 \subsection{Experimental setup}

-We here detail the experimental setup we used in Section~\ref{sec:realistic}.
-We take 1024 random sequences from the Wikipedia dataset \cite{foundation_wikimedia_nodate} and pass it through the BERT \cite{devlin_bert_2019} tokenizer and embedding layer.
-This provides us with a dataset of 1024 examples, we cut their length at 512.
-Each embedding has 724 features.
+We detail the experimental setup used in Section~\ref{sec:realistic}.
+We select the first 512 tokens from 1024 random sequences in the Wikipedia dataset \cite{foundation_wikimedia_nodate} and pass them through the BERT \cite{devlin_bert_2019} tokenizer and embedding layer.
+This yields a dataset of 1024 examples with length 512 and feature dimension 724.
+Figure~\ref{fig:autocorrelation-wiki} shows the autocorrelation function of these inputs, revealing that the i.i.d. assumption serves ($\rho = 0$) as a good first order approximation.
+This validates the relevance of our toy experiments for studying signal propagation in more realistic settings.
+To refine this approximation, we can include a high correlation term ($\rho$ close to $1$).

-We consider networks with 4 blocks of the following structure: a recurrent layer, a non-linearity, a gated linear unit \cite[][GLU]{dauphin_language_2017} and a skip connection.
-By default, we do not use any normalization layer, but when we do, as in Figure~\ref{fig:practice}.C, we include one normalization layer before the recurrent layer and another one before the GLU.
-All the layers involved use 256 neurons.
-We additionally add a linear encoder at the beginning of the network, and a linear decoder at the end.
+We examine realistic networks comprising 4 blocks with the following structure: a recurrent layer, a non-linearity, a gated linear unit \cite[][GLU]{dauphin_language_2017} and a skip connection.
+By default, we omit normalization layers, but when included, as in Figure~\ref{fig:practice}.C, we place one normalization layer before the recurrent layer and another one before the GLU.
+All the layers involved contain 256 neurons.
+We also incorporate a linear encoder at the beginning of the network and a linear decoder at its end.

-In Figure~\ref{fig:practice} we vary $\nu$, which controls the magntitude of the eigenvalues of the recurrent Jacobian.
-More precisely, we sample those magnitudes in the interval $[\nu, (1+\nu)/2]$.
-For the complex-valued diagonal RNN and the LRU, we use the LRU initialization.
-For the LSTM, we use the chrono initialization of \citet{tallec_can_2018}: it initializes the bias of the forget and input gates such that, when the input $x$ and the hidden state $h$ are equal to 0, the time constant associated to $f$ is uniformly sampled from $[\frac{1}{1-\nu}, \frac{2}{1-\nu}]$ and the input gate $i$ is equal to $1 - f$.